 Not since ET, the Extraterrestrial has the return of someone named Elliott created the amount of excitement Nike, inc. generated on Thursday, September 19 when the company’s Board of Directors named former Nike executive Elliott Hill as the next president and CEO of the largest sporting goods company in the world, effective October 14.
 The move was accompanied by news that the Board and current CEO John Donahoe “have decided he will retire” from his role as president and CEO, and from the Nike, Inc. Board of Directors, effective October 13.
 (See link for full story at bottom).

-The news of Hill’s return was met with comments of “great guy,” “the right person to fix it,” and suggestions this may be the start of a larger movement of former employees to right the ship and ensure a credible succession plan is in place across the enterprise for the future.
+The news of Hill’s return was met with comments of “great guy,” “the right person to fix it,” and suggestions this may be the start of a larger movement of former employees returning to right the ship and ensure a credible succession plan is in place across the enterprise for the future.

 Some Wall Street analysts whose updated forecasts and prognostications made after Tom Peddie came out of retirement to help the mother ship (see Peddie article link at bottom) proved to be right on the money.
+And it only took two months for it to come to fruition.

-“We do not believe a major directional change for the business is imminent,” said Williams Trading Analyst Sam Poser in a research note out on September 19.
+“We do not believe a major directional change for the business is imminent,” said Williams Trading Analyst Sam Poser in a research note out on Thursday, September 19.
 “It will be 15-18 months at the minimum, now that a new CEO is in place, until true product and brand evolution would be realized, leaving us at spring 2026.
 Although, we do believe that the mojo on the Nike campus and throughout the organization will be palpable tomorrow morning.”

 “We continue to believe that the stock price will increase ahead of change in the business,” Poser said in his note.
 “Now that Mr. Hill is in place, we would not be surprised to see others who were retired in recent years to rejoin Nike, and bring back some needed institutional knowledge.”